Kosovo entry requirements for Madagascar passport holders

 Exceptions & conditions

-• Holders of a valid Schengen, US, or UK visa may transit without visa for up to 24 hours.
+• Holders of valid Schengen, US, UK, or Irish visas may transit without a Kosovo visa for up to 15 days (if they do not leave the airport).

 Transit hubsPristina International Airport (PRN)